Wednesday, May 31, 2023

-What Is DART Rate
+What is the DART Rate

 Deducing this rate is one of the ways of measuring the effectiveness of the safety management program and assessing the impact of incidents on the overall organization’s performance.